 Daniel 9:3 says, “And I set my face, unto the Lord God.”
 It is not the length, eloquence, or frequency, but the faith and fervency of our prayers that reach the ears of the Lord.
 If you want to strengthen your prayer life, consider fasting.
 In the Bible, God always links fasting with spiritual activities.
 We should be careful to fast for the right reasons, not for our own glory.
 If you feel called to fast, first examine your motivation and avoid extremism.
 Pray for God’s guidance; be wise about when you fast and for how long.

 Adrian Rogers says, “It is impossible to see the greatness of God and the mercies of God and not pray with confidence.
 Face your problem, but focus on your God.”

-Daniel also prayed with sincere confession.
 He confessed his personal sin, but also asked God for forgiveness on his nation’s behalf.
-Likewise, we should confess the sins of America to God: our greed and materialism, our neglect of the poor, our racism.
+Likewise, we should confess the sins of America to God: our greed and materialism, our neglect of the poor, and our racism.
 We should ask God’s forgiveness for our nation’s sexual immorality, for killing the unborn, for the humanism we’ve allowed to infiltrate our schools.
 We must identify ourselves with our nation, and confess on its behalf.